 High on the far side of the valley stands Jesmond Dene House, originally built in 1822 from neo-Tudor designs by John Dobson; it was then known as Black Dene House and later renamed Jesmond Dene House.
 In 1871 it was taken over by Sir Andrew Noble and considerably enlarged by Norman Shaw and F W Rich.
 Many important guests have been entertained at the house, including Princes from Egypt and Japan, Rudyard Kipling and Admiral Lord Beatty.
 The house is now a luxury hotel: Jesmond Dene House hotel.

 Beyond Jesmond Dene House lies another Dobson-designed building which has associations with the Dene – Jesmond Towers.
-Once a girls’ convent school, this ornately gothic style building incorporates work from about 1817 to 1833 and was bought and occupied by Lord Armstrong’s partner, Charles Mitchell, around 1870.
+Once a girls’ convent school and now a private residence, this ornately gothic style building incorporates work from about 1817 to 1833 and was bought and occupied by Lord Armstrong’s partner, Charles Mitchell, around 1870.

 Turning left, we descend into a quarry which on a fine summer’s day is a veritable suntrap.
 The quarry, shown as Blaeberry Crags on earlier maps, was worked for sandstone which is of a very high quality and is said to have made grindstones which were shipped all over the world.
 Leaving the quarry by the lower path we can see on our left, high in the bankside a seam of coal – not of very high quality, but a reminder of the number of small drift mines once along the bank of the Ouseburn.